 - Breathing Difficulties: Fluffy Frenchies are flat-faced, so they are more prone to breathing problems.
 Having said this, you should not expose them to too much sun or put their crate in humid areas of your house.

 - Hip Dysplasia: This affects one in every three fluffy Frenchies.
-If you noticed that your dog has gone limp on the hind legs, have them undergo hip evaluation because they may be suffering from this.
+If you notice that your dog has gone limp on the hind legs, have them undergo a hip evaluation because they may be suffering from this.

-- Patella Luxation: Frenchies of any coat type may experience patella dislocation or difficulty extending the knee joint.
+- Patellar Luxation: Frenchies of any coat type may experience patella dislocation or difficulty extending the knee joint.
 This will lead to complete lameness if not diagnosed early.

 - Hemivertebrae: This is a skeletal deformity experienced often by Frenchies.
 Since this causes smashed and damaged nerves, dogs afflicted with this condition experience ataxia and incontinence.

-- Cherry Eye: When a tear gland in your fluffy Frenchie’s third eyelid is inflamed, they will suffer from a cherry eye.
-It is not that painful, but it will still affect your dog’s vision.
+- Cherry Eye: When a tear gland in your fluffy Frenchie’s third eyelid is inflamed, it will suffer from a cherry eye.
+It is not painful, but it will still affect your dog’s vision.

 - Juvenile Cataracts: This condition also interferes with your long-haired Frenchie’s vision.
-Usually, dogs with a juvenile cataract exhibit problems with the opacity of their eyes so the light does not reach their retina.
+Usually, dogs with juvenile cataract exhibit problems with the opacity of their eyes, so the light does not reach their retina.

 - Entropion: If you notice that your fluffy Frenchie’s eyelids have rolled inward, they are surely experiencing entropion.
 Often, this creates other eye issues like perforations, corneal ulcers, and vision problems caused by pigment development in your dog’s cornea.